Eijebong/taskcluster-rfcs/rfcs/0190-queue-change-task-run-priority.md

 * `queue.changeTaskPriority(taskId, newPriority)`
 * `queue.changeTaskGroupPriority(taskGroupId, newPriority)`

-New priority would be stored along the task definition for a given task or all tasks within the task group.
+New priority would replace the original one for a given task or all tasks within the task group.

 The process to change single task will be as follows:

-* new task priority will be stored in the database as `task.priority_override` column
+* new task priority will be stored in the database as `task.priority` (overriding existing value)
-* if task was scheduled already, its priority in the `queue_pending_tasks` table will be updated
+* additionally, if task was scheduled already, its priority will be updated in the `queue_pending_tasks` table
-* if the tasks run fails and new one is created, it will check if `task.priority_override` is set and use it instead of the original priority

 The process to change the whole task group will be as follows:

-* all tasks in the task group will be updated to store the new priority in the `task.priority_override` column
+* all tasks in the task group will be updated to store the new priority in the `task.priority` column
-* all currently scheduled tasks would be attempted to be updated in the `queue_pending_tasks` table
+* additionally, all currently scheduled tasks would be attempted to be updated in the `queue_pending_tasks` table

-* all unscheduled tasks and tasks that will be restarted will use the new priority
+Tasks would only be updated if they are not resolved yet and before their deadlines.

+> **Note**: To allow changing the priority of the task without breaking CoT validations, it would be necessary to add `"priority"` to the [`ignore_keys`](https://github.com/mozilla-releng/scriptworker/blob/454c4dd0bae7958140ea8d19adf3670e705ace09/src/scriptworker/cot/verify.py#L910)

 ### New scopes